MyMICDS/MyMICDS-v2/README.md

 $ npm install -g nodemon
 $ nodemon
 ```
+However, this is not completely necessary.
+Running `npm start` will launch a program called pm2, which does the same thing as Nodemon.
+However, pm2 makes the process run in the background.
+In order to view the console, use the command `npm run console`.

 ### MyMICDS API for Front-end and Mobile App
 Documentation for the different JSON API endpoints [can be found here.](API Endpoints.md)